About

 3. Interventions

-• Children’s rights & equity – research into effective use as tools to reduce child health inequalities Policy innovation
+• Research into effective policy innovation use, as tools to reduce child health inequalities

 • What works in reducing child health inequalities?
 In reducing poverty?